 Simply, both were born of Necessity.
-One is used in field sports and self defense, being the evolutionary result in ancient weaponry and hunting tools.
+One is used in field sports and self defense, being the evolutionary result of ancient weaponry and hunting tools.
 The other, provides protection from the elements and adherence to social norms.
 Yet, although they seem worlds apart in the grand scheme of life, they both defined gender and spoke of the class, taste and attitudes of those who sported these necessary showpieces.
 I’m referring to ‘Guns and Gowns’, which is the new exhibit at the Neville Public Museum.

 True, you don’t need a gown to be adequately clothed, but that’s my point.
 Both firearms and clothing we very much a necessity.
 Men and women that came before us used these necessities and turned them into a status symbol.